 - Plain with some ricotta cheese, olive oil and sea salt.

 - Loaded with figs, prosciutto and goat cheese ( << preferred method alert!).

 - With some fresh cherry tomatoes and mozzarella cheese.

-What’s in this DREAM PESTO, you ask?
+What’s in this Arugula Walnut DREAM Pesto, you ask?

 Not much, to be honest:

 Throw all of these things into a food processor and blend until you have a slightly textured PASTE.
 Get it?
 PESTO = PASTE.

 Then spread it on everything, especially pizza.Print